StarlaneStudios/vscode-comment-anchors/README.md

 * STUB - Used for generated default snippets
 * NOTE - An important note for a specific code section
 * REVIEW - An item that needs additional review
+* SECTION - Used to define a region (See 'Hierarchical anchors')

 _(NOTE: These default tags are an example, and do not add any further functionality)_